-Consultant may subcontract portions of the Services upon the prior written approval of the City.
-Consultant will be solely responsible for payment of such subcontract Services.
-No contractual relationship will exist between any such subcontractors of the Consultant and the City.

-Subcontractor agrees to be bound to Consultant and City in the same manner and to the same extent as Consultant is bound to City under the Agreement.
-Subcontractor further agrees to include the same requirements and provisions of this Agreement, including the indemnity and insurance requirements, with any sub-subcontractor to the extent they apply to the scope of the sub-subcontractor's work.
-A copy of the City indemnity and insurance provisions will be furnished to the subcontractor upon request.
+- b.
+Any subcontract in excess of \$25,000 entered into by the Consultant relating to this Agreement shall incorporate by reference all of the provisions of this Agreement and make them applicable to said subcontractor. - c.
+Consultant will be solely responsible for payment of such subcontracted Services. - d.
+Any substitution of subcontractors must be approved in writing by the City's Contract Manager. - e.
+Subcontractors are bound to Consultant and City in the same manner and to the same extent as Consultant is bound to City under the Agreement.
+Subcontractor further must agree to include the same requirements and provisions of this Agreement, including the indemnity and insurance requirements, with any sub-subcontractor to the extent they apply to the scope of the sub-subcontractor's work.
+A copy of the City indemnity and insurance provisions will be furnished to the subcontractor upon request. - f.
+If the Consultant uses subcontractors, it must comply with Civil Code § 8814 and all other California law relating to the prompt payment of subcontractors.

-7. STANDARD OF PERFORMANCE
+8. STANDARD OF PERFORMANCE

-a.
+- a.
 Consultant will perform the Services in the manner and according to the standards observed by a competent practitioner of the profession in which Consultant is engaged in the geographical area in which Consultant practices its profession and will prepare all work products required by this Agreement in accordance with such standards.
-Consultant will comply with federal, state and local laws and regulations applicable to performance of the Services, including but not limited to, the California Building Standards Code as in effect in the City, the Americans with Disabilities Act, any air pollution control laws and regulations applicable to Consultant, and any laws and regulations related to any copyright, patent, trademark or other intellectual property right involved in performance of the services.
-Consultant's Failure to comply with any law(s) or regulation(s) applicable to the performance of the services hereunder shall constitute a material breach of this agreement.
+Consultant will comply with federal, state, and local laws and regulations applicable to performance of the Services, including, but not limited to, the California Building Standards Code as in effect in the City, the Americans with Disabilities Act, any air pollution control laws and regulations applicable to Consultant, and any laws and regulations related to any copyright, patent, trademark, or other intellectual property right involved in performance of the services.
+Consultant's failure to comply with any law(s) or regulation(s) applicable to the performance of the services hereunder shall constitute a material breach of this agreement. - b.
+The Consultant should not substitute key personnel (Project Manager and others listed by name in the cost proposal) or subcontractors without prior written approval from the City.
+The Consultant must request and justify the need for the substitution and obtain approval from the City prior to use of a different subcontractor on the Agreement.
+The proposed substituted person or subcontractor must be as qualified as the original, and at the same or lower cost.

-b.
+- c.
+If this Agreement includes engineering services, the Consultant's Project Manager must be a registered Engineer in the State of California. - d.
 Consultant shall assign only competent personnel to perform services pursuant to this Agreement.
 In the event that City, in its sole discretion, at any time during the term of this Agreement, desires the reassignment of any such persons, Consultant shall, immediately upon receiving notice from City of such desire of City, reassign such person or persons.

-8. OTHER GOVERNMENTAL REGULATIONS
+9. OTHER GOVERNMENTAL REGULATIONS

 To the extent that this Agreement may be funded by fiscal assistance from another governmental entity, Consultant and any subcontractors shall comply with all applicable rules and regulations to which City is bound by the terms of such fiscal assistance program.

 Required contract provisions for Community Development Block Grant (CDBG)-Aided Consultant Contracts are attached as Exhibit 2, and said provisions are incorporated into this Agreement by reference.